Overview of Business Plan

 3. Strategic Business Plan

 A Strategic Business plan is a plan that holds all the foundational plans for a company.
 Strategic Business plans differ from company to company.
-The strategic business plan may be used to develop an overview of the company's goal and approach.
+The strategic business plan may be used to develop an overview of the company's goals and approach.
 Most companies include the five elements below in their strategic business plan.

 - Business Vision